GSA/search-gov-website/support.md

         </button>
       </h3>
       <div id="m-a4" class="usa-accordion__content usa-prose">
         <p><a href="mailto:search@support.digitalgov.gov">Email us</a> as soon as possible.
 We’ll need to do some things in the back-end of the system to get your search results up to date as soon as possible.
-Also, please read through our <a href="{{ site.baseurl }}/indexing/redesign.html">Checklist For a Successful Redesign</a> for suggestions on what you can do right away.</p>
+Also, please read through our <a href="{{ site.url }}/indexing/redesign.html">Checklist For a Successful Redesign</a> for suggestions on what you can do right away.</p>

       </div>